top of page

 The risks of temporary work

 Circumventing residency or employment laws can have multiple issues.
 What will be the legal recourse for the employers should there be fraud, data loss, or any misdeeds?
 What laws will be applicable?
-Will it be labor, civil, criminal laws, or how about the employee not getting paid, what will protect their rights?
+Will it be labor, civil, or criminal laws, or how about the employee not getting paid, what will protect their rights?

 Managing temporary work within a framework and governance model